Virtual private network: Native and third-party support

 Desktop, smartphone and other end-user device operating systems usually support configuring remote access VPN from their graphical or command-line tools.
 However, due to the variety of, often non standard, VPN protocols, there exist many third-party applications that implement additional protocols not yet or no longer natively supported by the OS.
 For instance, Android lacked native IPsec IKEv2 support until version 11, and users needed to install third-party apps in order to connect that kind of VPN.
 Conversely, Windows does not natively support plain IPsec IKEv1 remote access native VPN configuration (commonly used by Cisco and Fritz!Box VPN solutions).

 Network appliances, such as firewalls, often include VPN gateway functionality for either remote access or site-to-site configurations.
 Their administration interfaces often facilitate setting up virtual private networks with a selection of supported protocols.
 In some cases, like in the open source operating systems devoted to firewalls and network devices (like OpenWrt, IPFire, PfSense or OPNsense), it is possible to add support for additional VPN protocols by installing missing software components or third-party apps.

 Commercial appliances with VPN features based on proprietary hardware or software platforms usually support a consistent VPN protocol across their products, but do not allow customizations outside the use cases they implement.
 This is often the case for appliances that rely on hardware acceleration of VPNs to provide higher throughput or support a larger number of simultaneously connected users.

 Society and culture

 Individual users

+According to a 2022 estimate, 3% of Chinese netizens use VPNs, compared to 8.5% of Americans.
+In China, VPNs are increasingly blocked and unauthorized usage can be subject to fines and legal prosecution.
+Based on its estimates of leaked government documents, ChinaFile estimated in 2026 that VPN demand in China was in the low single digits.
+It also estimated that foreign apps blocked by the Great Firewall have extremely low traffic, particularly compared to domestic apps; the top five domestic apps saw traffic that was 1,000 times more than the top five foreign apps.

-In 2025, 1.75 billion people use VPNs.
+As of 2025, approximately 1.75 billion people used VPNs.
 By 2027, this market is projected to grow to $76 billion.

+Amid Internet restrictions and blocking in Russia, Internet activists created the Amnezia VPN project in 2020 during a digital rights hackathon organized by Roskomsvoboda.
+The service gained popularity among Russian users by providing access to blocked resources, as well as features aimed at enhancing anonymity and resistance to traffic analysis.